JKhawaja/JKhawaja.github.io/_posts/2017-10-9-The-Algebra-of-Slices-in-Go.md

 ### Ring of Arrays (of Type T) `[c ∈ Cap]T{}`

-First, we can define the Ring of Arrays (of Type T) as being based on the capacity of the Array.
+First, we can define the `Ring of Arrays (of Type T)` as being based on the capacity of the array.
 This makes the ring isomorphic to the ring of Integers.

 - [Axioms](https://en.wikipedia.org/wiki/Ring_(mathematics)#Definition) for a ring of arrays R.
-    + (Addition of Capacities) ∀ a,b ∈ R: a + b = c ∈ R
+    + (Addition of Capacities) ∀ a,b ∈ R: (a + b) ∈ R, this is closure under addition
     + (Commutative) ∀a,b ∈ R: a + b = b + a
     + (Associative) ∀a,b,c ∈ R: a + (b + c) = (a + b) + c
     + (Identity) ∃ id ∈ R → ∀a ∈ R: a + id = a, this is the 0 capacity
     + (Inverses) ∀a ∈ R: ∃ -a ∈ R → a + -a = id
-    + (Multiplication of Capacities) ∀ a,b ∈ R: a * b = c ∈ R
+    + (Multiplication of Capacities) ∀ a,b ∈ R: (a * b) ∈ R, this is closure under multiplication
     + Multiplication is associative
     + Multiplication has an identity: capacity 1
     + Multiplication is distributive (left and right) with relation to addition